kumahq/kuma-website/docs/docs/0.7.0/documentation/deployments.md

 ::::

-### Using the distributed deployment
+### Using the multi-zone deployment

-To utilize the distributed Kuma deployment follow the steps below
+To utilize the multi-zonse Kuma deployment follow the steps below
 :::: tabs :options="{ useUrlFragment: false }"
 ::: tab "Kubernetes"